jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 The Gang of Four missed a few things in their presentation (See: [What the GoF Missed](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html#what-the-gof-missed) and [Creational Design Pattern … Goofs?](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#creational-design-pattern--goofs)):
 * Their method names suggested the creational pattern technique.
 I prefer `acquire()`, which uses a method name that indicates what the user desires rather than what the implementation provides.
 See: [What Happened to Encapsulation?](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#what-happened-to-encapsulation)
 * Their implementation leaks memory, especially in languages where memory management is the responsibility of the developer, such as C++.
-In addition to `acquire()`, and I would declare `release(AcquiredObject)` for memory management and encapsulate both methods using [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
+In addition to `acquire()`, I would declare `release(AcquiredObject)` for memory management and encapsulate both methods using [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
 See: [Memory Leaks?](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html#memory-leaks), [What Other Tools Are in our Toolbox?](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html#the-sin-of-omission) and [Proxy Wrapped Object Pool Design and Implementation](https://jhumelsine.github.io/2025/11/28/object-pool.html#proxy-wrapped-object-pool-design-and-implementation).

 Different Creational Design Patterns can be used in the same design.
 They can even be nested as illustrated in the demo code where a Factory wraps the Prototype.
 See: [Creational Design Patterns Are Not Mutually Exclusive](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html#creational-design-patterns-are-not-mutually-exclusive).